May 9, 1502 - Christopher Columbus left Spain for his final trip to the Western Hemisphere.

 May 9, 1968 – The Evergreen Courant announced that the manufacturing headquarters of Vanity Fair Mills in Monroeville, Ala. had named W.E.
 (Bert) Cook as garment manufacturing foreman at Clarke Mills in Jackson.
 Cook, a native of Evergreen, had worked for Vanity Fair since January 1962.
 Cook was formerly in the statistical quality control department at Monroe Mills in Monroeville and had been sewing room foreman at Clarke Mills since March 1967.

-May 9, 1969 - William Beecher, military correspondent for the New York Times, published a front page dispatch from Washington, “Raids in Cambodia by U.S. Unprotested,” which accurately described the first of the secret B-52 bombing raids in Cambodia.
-Within hours, Henry Kissinger, presidential assistant for national security affairs, contacted J. Edgar Hoover, the director of the Federal Bureau of Investigation, asking him to find the governmental sources of Beecher’s article.
+May 9, 1969 - William Beecher, military correspondent for the New York Times, published a front-page dispatch from Washington, “Raids in Cambodia by U.S. Unprotested,” which accurately described the first of the secret B-52 bombing raids in Cambodia.

-May 9, 1970 – During the Vietnam War, in Washington, D.C., 75,000 to 100,000 war protesters demonstrated in front of the White House.
-They demanded the withdrawal of U.S. military forces from Vietnam and other Southeast Asian nations.
-Afterwards, a few hundred militants spread through surrounding streets, causing limited damage.
-Police attacked the most threatening crowds with tear gas.
+May 9, 1970 – During the Vietnam War, in Washington, D.C., 75,000 to 100,000 war protesters demonstrated in front of the White House, demanding the withdrawal of U.S. military forces from Vietnam and other Southeast Asian nations.

 May 9, 1973 – “Paper Moon,” a movie version of Alabama author Joe David Brown's book “Addie Pray,” was released.

 May 9, 1973 - Johnny Bench hit three homeruns in a game off Steve Carlton.
 It was the second time he had achieved the feat.